 Nobu Hotel and Restaurant Marrakech, Nobu’s debut in Africa, is perfectly situated in the ‘Golden Triangle’ on the edge of the city’s historic center.
 A stone’s throw from souks of the vibrant Medina & Djemaa el-Fna square, this destination hotel offers luxury facilities and seventy-one spacious rooms and suites.
 They are designed with a subtle blend of Moroccan themes and contemporary Japanese style.
 Guests benefit from several excellent dining venues, including the Nobu Restaurant and rooftop lounges offering great views of the city and the Atlas Mountains.
 There are also three indoor and outdoor swimming pools and an extensive underground spa and fitness center.

 Website: Nobu Hotel Marrakech, Morocco.
-Opening: Jan 2023.
+Now Open.
 Photo © Nobu Hotels

 81Mandarin Oriental Etiler, Istanbul, Turkey